General Structure of the Course

 The first half of this module is a common stem of cell biology, whose theme is the dynamics of proteins and membrane- bound organelles in eukaryotic cells.
 The stem is followed by a choice between two branches concerned with, respectively, exploitation of plants and microorganisms for energy provision and molecular microbiology of infectious disease.

 The bioenergy option aims to explore how photosynthesis in plants and algae can be harnessed for renewable energy production, whether directly using photovoltaic systems, or indirectly through production of oils or other forms of biomass such as cell walls.
 The module also looks at the conversion of biomass to other fuels.

 Branch 2 - Molecular Microbiology of Infectious Disease

 The molecular microbiology option explores prokaryotes as agents of disease and as source of antibiotics.
 It also examines virulence and resistance.
 Molecular aspects of eukaryotic protozoan pathogens are also studied.

-Module D: Signalling and cancer
+Module D: Cell Cycle, Signalling and Cancer

 The themes of this module draw on most modern biological techniques and impinge on core cell and molecular biology topics of signaling, DNA repair and apoptosis among others.